Married at First Sight (American TV series): Season 2

 Concluding Jaclyn's and Ryan's marriage, Jaclyn entered into another relationship in 2018 and announced she was expecting a child in 2019.
 She had a daughter in November 2019.
 As of 2021, Ryan is still single.

 Davina is now married with a son named Hudson.
 As of 2021, Sean is married with a daughter.

 Jessica Castro and Ryan DeNino had a contentious relationship, with Ryan threatening to harm Jessica on multiple occasions.
 Jessica filed a restraining order against him in June 2015.
 As of 2021, Jessica Castro is in a relationship and has a son with him.
-As of 2021, Ryan's status is unknown.
+On August 14, 2026, Ryan’s sister announced on social media that he had suddenly passed away.
+He was 40 years old.

 Season 3

 The third season was set in Atlanta, Georgia, and premiered on December 1, 2015.
 The couples were: